 - If you are applying to several postgraduate courses, then you will need to tailor your statement for each one.
 Each application must be relevant for every individual course and institution.

-- Your motivations: this is a paragraph describing the reasons why you want to study further.
-When explaining your motivations try not to describe your life story.
-All too often people start by saying “From an early age I’ve always...” - but you need to get straight to the point.
-Clearly show why the subject is of interest to you.
+This is a paragraph describing the reasons why you want to study further.
+When explaining your motivations try not to describe your life story (all too often people start by saying “From an early age I’ve always...”).
+Clearly show why the subject is of interest to you, for example:

 - Do you want to study aspects of what you have been learning at undergraduate level in more depth because you enjoy the subject?

-A personal statement may be read before the rest of your form, so don't assume the reader has prior knowledge of your qualifications, skills and experience.
-Therefore, ensure the information you provide compliments what you have written elsewhere on the form.
+A personal statement may be read before the rest of your form, so don't assume the reader has prior knowledge of your qualifications, skills, and experience.
+Ensure the information you provide compliments what you have written elsewhere on the form.